 Losing weight on the ketogenic diet is not the only symptom you experience.
-In addition to the shedding of unwanted fat, you may also experience dry mouth.
+In addition to the shedding of unwanted fat, you may experience dry mouth.

 But don’t fret: combatting the effects of dry mouth is easy.